LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/articles.md

 #### Use the entities in the knowledge base

 In your articles, replace any word where you want the "CREDENTIALS" entity to be substituted in, *including* the tags.
 This might make some intent qualifiers and tags redundant, which means you can (and should) delete them.

-Assuming that we have an existing Knowledge Base article with the following content:
+Assume we have a knowledge base using [Knowledge Base intents](knowledge-base-liveperson-knowledge-bases-introduction.html#knowlege-base-intents-versus-domain-intents) and an existing article with the following content:

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_entities_1.png">